sst/sst/www/docs/learn/graphql-api.md

    npx genql --output ./graphql/genql --schema ./graphql/schema.graphql --esm
    ```

    We are using [Genql](https://genql.vercel.app), to generate a typed GraphQL client to the `--output` directory.
-It use the GraphQL schema that our Pothos schema generates in the `--schema` directory.
+It use the GraphQL schema that Pothos generates in the `--schema` directory.
 We'll be using this later in our frontend React app.

    We internally have a watcher that regenerates the typed frontend client when we make changes to our Pothos schema.
 So the pipline looks like: